zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 Specifically, our solver predicts an exponent of **2.00 ± 0.03**, providing a precise quadratic relationship to be tested.

-These three independent simulated observables—thermal power, RF-mode redistribution, and photon delay—all exhibit the predicted linear or quadratic scaling with Δα.
+These three independent simulated observables, thermal power, RF-mode redistribution, and photon delay, all exhibit the predicted linear or quadratic scaling with Δα.
 Such quantitative concordance across different simulated physical channels provides a robust set of predictions.
 An experimental confirmation of these results would offer strong empirical support that the RTM-derived scaling laws can be realized in physical devices.

 **6.4 Current Limitations and Next Steps**